Jay-Dabo/kinna/README.md

 Kinna atempts to be a basic accounting software for organizations in Sweden.

-  - It should use the BAS 2014 konto plan.
+  - It should implement a subset of the "BAS 2014 konto plan".

   - All data should be exportable using the SIE format.